alexozer/flitter/README.md

 # Flitter

-A Livesplit-inspired speedrunning split timer for the terminal.
+A LiveSplit-inspired speedrunning split timer for the terminal.

 ![Animated demo GIF](/doc/flitter.gif)